 Internet service can be offered by two different methods in the DPoE specifications.
-DPoE specifications support both DOCSIS IP(HSD) equivalent service and MEF-based transport to emulate what operators have sometimes called Dedicated Internet Access (DIA).
+DPoE specifications support IP(HSD) service implemented using traditional [802.1d] bridging, and also a MEF-based transport to emulate what operators have sometimes called Dedicated Internet Access (DIA).